TeamGloomy/TeamGloomy.github.io/pages/mydoc/ender_3_conversion.md

 ## Overview

 This guide will walk you through converting a stock Ender 3 to RRF using a Fly-E3 board.
+Chris's Basement have also made a [video](https://www.youtube.com/watch?v=NynXQwTTFx0) that you can follow in conjunction with this guide.

 {% include note.html content="Although written around the original Ender 3, this guide is also applicable for the Ender 3 Pro and the Ender 3 V2"%}